V for Vendetta (film)

 Some political groups have seen V for Vendetta as an allegory of oppression by government; anarchists have used it to promote their beliefs.
-David Lloyd stated: "The Guy Fawkes mask has now become a common brand and a convenient placard to use in protest against tyranny—and I'm happy with people using it, it seems quite unique, an icon of popular culture being used this way."
+The film is credited for popularizing the use of the Guy Fawkes mask by anti-establishment political groups and activities.

 Plot

-In the near future, Britain is ruled by the Norsefire political party, a fascist and authoritarian regime led by High Chancellor Adam Sutler, which controls the populace through propaganda, and imprisons or executes those deemed undesirable, including immigrants, homosexuals, and people of alternative religions.
+In the near future, Britain is ruled by the Norsefire political party, a fascist and totalitarian regime led by High Chancellor Adam Sutler.
+The government controls the populace through propaganda and fear, imprisoning or executing those deemed undesirable, including immigrants, homosexuals, and people of alternative religions.

-Evey Hammond is the daughter of activists who died in prison, and her brother was killed in the St Mary's school terrorist attack fourteen years earlier.
-One evening a Guy Fawkes masked vigilante, "V", rescues her from assault by the secret police and has her witness as his bombs destroy the Old Bailey.
-On November 5, V hijacks the state-run television network to address the nation, claiming credit for the attack and encouraging the populace to resist Norsefire by joining him outside the Houses of Parliament on Guy Fawkes Night in one year's time.
-Evey is knocked unconscious aiding V's escape, and he takes her with him to avoid her arrest and likely execution.
+Evey Hammond works for BTN, the state-run television network.
+Fourteen years earlier, her brother was killed in a terrorist attack, prompting her parents to become anti-Norsefire activists; they were later arrested and died in prison.
+One evening, a Guy Fawkes-masked vigilante known as "V" rescues Evey from assault by the secret police and takes her to witness his bombing of the Old Bailey.

+The following morning, on 5 November, V hijacks BTN to announce his role in the attack and urges the populace to rise against Norsefire by joining him outside the Houses of Parliament on Guy Fawkes Night in one year's time.
+Evey is knocked unconscious while helping V escape, and he takes her with him to prevent her arrest.
+V subsequently kills three key figures involved in Norsefire's rise to power, beginning with chief propagandist Lewis Prothero and the corrupt Bishop of London Anthony Lilliman, but Evey flees after witnessing the murder.
+V next painlessly kills remorseful researcher Dr. Delia Surridge.

-V kills Norsefire propagandist Lewis Prothero, Dr. Delia Surridge, and, with Evey's assistance, Anthony Lilliman, the Bishop of London.
-Evey flees after betraying V, hoping to be forgiven by Norsefire.
-Assigned to capture V, Chief Inspector Eric Finch uses Surridge's journal and information from former covert operative, William Rockwood (actually V in disguise), to learn that, two decades earlier, Surridge led biological weapon research and human experimentation at the Larkhill Detention Facility on behalf of Norsefire, creating the "St Mary's Virus".
-Although dozens of political prisoners died during experimentation, an amnesiac in cell "V" developed mutated immunities and disfigurements as well as physical enhancements and eventually destroyed Larkhill during his escape.
-Peter Creedy, head of the secret police, faked a terrorist attack by releasing the virus at targets including St. Mary's and used the resulting public fear to embed Norsefire in power.
-At the same time, the company manufacturing the cure enriched party members such as Prothero and Lilliman.
+Assigned to capture V, Chief Inspector Eric Finch uses Surridge's journal and information from former covert operative William Rookwood (V in disguise) to learn that two decades earlier, Norsefire conducted biological weapons experiments on political prisoners at the Larkhill Detention Facility, led by Surridge, to create a virus.
+Most subjects died, but the prisoner in cell "V" developed enhanced physical attributes and amnesia.
+He later escaped and destroyed the facility.
+Head of secret police Peter Creedy then released the virus in staged terrorist attacks against Britain, using the ensuing panic to install Norsefire in power and enrich party officials, including Sutler, Prothero, and Lilliman, by selling the cure.